How to Paint Wood Panelling Like a Pro

 Whenever you’re removing an old surface through sanding, it’s important to protect yourself from potentially dangerous dust with a mask and goggles.

-Step #3: Spot Prime
+Step 3: Spot Prime Your Wood Panelling

-Step #4: Spackle and Caulk
+Step 4: Spackle and Caulk the Panelling

-If you are creating a smooth surface, wait until after the first coat of primer has dried before you spackle to get proper adhesion.
-You will need to use joint compound (also called drywall mud) or spackle to fill in all the grooves in the panelling to meet the rest of the surface.
+To get the best adhesion, wait until the first coat of primer has dried before spackling the panelling.
+If you’re going for a smooth look, use joint compound (also called drywall mud) or spackling compound to fill all the grooves in the panelling to meet the rest of the surface.
 Using a quick-drying “hot mud” or patch, which has a high pH level, creates unique challenges and is not recommended.
 If you do use it, be sure to use a 100% acrylic primer for best results.

 Lightbulb icon